Cut flowers: Longevity or postharvest life

 Cut flowers are conditioned upon arrival at a wholesale florist or retail florist.
-The flowers are carefully removed from the shipment boxes and placed into low pH water in clean buckets to begin hydration.
+The flowers are removed from the shipment boxes and placed into low pH water in clean buckets to begin hydration.
 In the same or later step, the stems are cut under water to remove air bubbles from the xylem vessels in the stems and placed into water with a low pH for hydration and bacteria prevention, a biocide (disinfectant) to reduce bacteria and fungi in the water and a type of sugar (often sucrose) to supply energy to the developing cut flowers.
 The flowers may complete conditioning at room temperature or in a refrigerator depending on the cultivar.
 Cut flowers and cut greens are kept refrigerated during delivery to the florist or floral designer and to the consumer.
 Design activities occur at room temperature but floral arrangements are kept refrigerated and hydrated with the floral food solution.

-It is important for flower consumers to keep fresh flowers in shade in the car and not allow them to sit in the sun in a hot car.
-Use clean vases and the flower food available from the florist.
-The disinfectant in the flower food is especially important.
-Refill the vase or container with water regularly and re-cut the stems periodically to ensure that there is a fresh surface from which the stems can take up water.
-Keep flowers away from ceiling fans and air-conditioning vents as this can lead to dehydration and keep flowers away from fresh fruit or vegetables (to reduce the impacts of ethylene from ripening fruit and vegetables).
-Bacteria and fungi in the water in the vase can easily plug the stems of cut flowers and cut greens, so it is important to use the commercial flower food that includes disinfectants.

 Flower vase life can be affected by pre-harvest factors, such as growing conditions, genetic makeup, or post-harvest factors, such as mechanical damage, bacteria or fungi.
 Vase life also varies across plant species and cultivars.
 Cut flowers with a short vase life, of less than 5 days, include dahlias, irises, peonies, daffodils, and delphinium; flowers with a medium vase life (6 to 14 days) include marigolds, snapdragons, orchids, and roses; and flowers with a long vase life (2 to 4 weeks) include tulips, carnations, and chrysanthemums.